About

 The FLAGSHIPS project will take zero-emission waterborne transport to an entirely new level by deploying two commercially operated hydrogen fuel cell vessels.

-The demo vessels include Zulu 06, a commercial cargo transport vessel operating on hydrogen.
-Zulu 06 will be plying the river Seine in Paris.
-Commercial operations are set to commence in late 2024.
+The demo vessels include Zulu 06, a commercial cargo transport vessel which will be plying the river Seine in Paris.
+The vessel was officially launched in Paris in late 2024, and commercial operations are set to commence in early 2025.

-The hydrogen cargo transport vessel will be owned by French inland shipowner Compagnie Fluvial de Transport, a subsidiary of the Sogestran Group.
-The revolutionary vessel, named Zulu, will move goods on pallets and in containers on the route from Gennevilliers – Bonneuil Sur Marne.
+Zulu 06 is owned by French inland shipowner Compagnie Fluvial de Transport, a subsidiary of the Sogestran Group.
+The revolutionary vessel will move goods on pallets and in containers on the route from Gennevilliers – Bonneuil Sur Marne.

-The vessel will operate on compressed hydrogen produced from electrolysis, enabling not only zero-emission operations, but also creating a solid base for more local zero-emission transport, both at sea and on land.
-The power generation system for Zulu will be supplied by ABB Marine & Ports, with two 200 kW PEM fuel cells from Ballard.
+The vessel operates on compressed hydrogen produced from electrolysis, enabling not only zero-emission operations, but also creating a solid base for more local zero-emission transport, both at sea and on land.
+The power generation system for Zulu is supplied by ABB Marine & Ports, with two 200 kW PEM fuel cells from Ballard.
 LMG Marin is responsible for detailed design drawings, with hydrogen provided by suppliers in the Paris region.

-The second demo vessel is the FPS Waal, owned and operated by the Netherlands-based Future Proof Shipping (FPS).
-The 109,8-meter-long container cargo vessel will operate on the route between Rotterdam (NL) and Duisburg (DE) on the river Rhine.
+The second demo vessel is the H2 Barge 2, owned and operated by the Netherlands-based Future Proof Shipping (FPS).
+The 109,8-meter-long container cargo vessel is planned to operate on the route between Rotterdam (NL) and Duisburg (DE) on the river Rhine.

-While Zulu is a new-build, the FPS Waal is a retrofit.
-Formerly named Fenny 1, this vessel was built in 1993, and was recently acquired by FPS.
+While Zulu 06 is a new-build, the H2 Barge 2 is a retrofit.
+Formerly named Fenny 1, the vessel was built in 1993 and was recently acquired by FPS.
 The route on the Rhine between the Netherlands and Germany is 240 kilometer long, each way.
 The river has a significant flow, making it crucial to appropriately size and optimize the propulsion system.

-The FPS Waal will have a cargo capacity of 200 TEU after conversion and the zero-emission propulsion system will include PEM fuel cells, battery packs, an electric motor and hydrogen storage.
-The total amount of power installed will be around 1,2 MW.
+H2 Barge 2 has a cargo capacity of 200 TEU after conversion and the zero-emission propulsion system includes PEM fuel cells, battery packs, an electric motor and hydrogen storage.
+The total amount of power installed is around 1,2 MW.

 Setting new standards for seaborne logistics